Learning Assistants at UCI

 Participation in the LA Program

-Faculty who interested in using learning assistants need to have a course with regular opportunities for small-group work in class and/or in discussion.
+Faculty who interested in using learning assistants need to teach a course with regular opportunities for small-group work in class and/or in discussion.
 Priority is given to classes that are large and difficult.

 - Contact Adrienne Williams at the TLRC (email@example.com) to discuss your course design and determine whether learning assistants are a good fit.